Milwaukee Badgers: 1925 high school players scandal

 In 1925, the Chicago Cardinals were in need of two easy wins to help keep up with the Pottsville Maroons and stay in the hunt of the 1925 NFL Championship.
 As a result, the Cardinals planned two extra games that were scheduled against the Badgers and the Hammond Pros, who were both losing teams in that season.
 The Pros and the Badgers were both NFL teams, but had ended their seasons.
 The Badgers, owned by Ambrose McGuirk, agreed to a game against the Cardinals.
 However, McGuirk lived in Chicago, and had a tough time putting a team together to play the Cardinals.
 So Art Folz, a substitute quarterback for the Cardinals, convinced four players from Chicago's Englewood High School into joining the Badgers for the game under assumed names, thereby ensuring that the Cardinals' opponent was not a pro caliber club.
 The high schoolers were reported to be William Thompson, Jack Daniels, Charles Richardson and Jimmy Snyder.

 However NFL President Joseph Carr later learned that high school players had been used in an NFL game.
 He then stated that the 58-0 Cardinals win would be stricken from the record.
 However, the league had never got around to removing it.
 The game is still a part of the NFL records.
 Cardinals' owner Chris O'Brien was also fined $1,000 by Carr for allowing his team play the game.
 Meanwhile, McGuirk was ordered to sell his Milwaukee franchise within 90 days.
 Folz, for his role, was barred from football for life.
 However, by 1926, Carr toned down his punishment for each party involved in the scandal.
 Folz's lifetime ban was lifted, probably to prevent him from going to the first American Football League; however he chose not to return to pro football.
 The $1,000 fine against O'Brien was rescinded, probably since the amount would have put the Cardinals out of business.
-McGuirk though had already sold his Badgers franchise to Johnny Bryan, a fullback with the Chicago Bears.
+Before Carr could rescind the fine given to McGuirk, he had already sold his Badgers franchise to Johnny Bryan, a fullback with the Chicago Bears.
 The Englewood players were also forgiven, and two of them, William Thompson and Charles Richardson, earned high school all-star recognition at the end of the season.
 Folz reportedly told the high schoolers that the game was a "practice game" and would in no part affect their amateur status.

 This game would also be used to state that the Pottsville Maroons should have won the 1925 NFL Championship.